bmcmanus/sgctf-leaderboard/README.md

 leaderboard
 ===========
 #About
-Small CTF leaderboard written in Python
+Small CTF leaderboard written in Python by Brian McManus

 #Note
 There is a lot of work to still be done.
 Right now I've created underpinnings so en0 can instrument iibot with api calls.